 - It removes a lot of unnecessary stress around meal times, especially if you have young children to be fed at regular times. #BetterHealth

-In summary, planning your meals allows you to save time and money and contributes to a better health.
+In summary, when you plan your meals, you save time and money and improve your health.

 #1 BLOCK THE TIME TO PLAN YOUR MEALS IN YOUR SCHEDULE

 Schedule 30 minutes in your diary to plan your meals for the week ahead.
 Add 15 minutes to take stock of the contents of your fridge and pantry and write your grocery list.
 It’s critical that you block the time in your diary if you want to make it happen.